-Pinewells is certified against FSC COC and its complementary CW standard.
+The Organisation holds valid FSC Chain of Custody certificate.
 Valid FSC system description and other documents exist.
-The Organisation is implementing a FSC credit system.
+Critical control points of the FSC CoC system were evaluated also during SBP audit.
+The Organisation has implemented FSC credit system.
 FSC Credit system is used for materials received as FSC certified, FSC Controlled wood and feedstock verified according to the Organisation's own Controlled wood verification system, covering Portugal.
-Feedstock whos origin cannot be verified as per the established Due Diligence system, will be considered as Non-Controlled and will not be included in the production of certified products nor supplied as FSC CW - Controlled Wood, or SBP controlled.
+Feedstock whos origin cannot be verified as per the established Due Diligence system, will be considered as Non-Controlled and will not be included in the production of certified products nor supplied SBP controlled.
 Supplier list is maintained.
-After the reception, incoming feedstock is unloaded into piles according to type of feedstock and load is registered into the recordkeeping system.
+After the reception, incoming feedstock is unloaded into piles according to type of feedstock and the load is registered into the recordkeeping system.
 All input material is weighted and recorded in tonnes.
-For the credit account purposed the volume of feedstock is recalculated by using the conversion factor of the production, FSC credit account is updated once in a month: data about received raw materials by FSC certification status and volume of sold pellets are recorded.
+For the credit account purpose, the volume of feedstock is recalculated by using the conversion factor of the production, FSC credit account is updated with data about received raw materials by FSC certification status, and volume of sold pellets are recorded.
 In case of the FSC and/or SBP sales, the volume of sold pellets is withdrawn from the credit account.
+Based on the credit account management the proportion of the SBP-compliant and SBP-controlled biomass is calculated and all records are kept.